bbauska/UofM-Inter-with-JavaScript/readme.md

 realize what&apos;s going on.
 If you mess up in your HTML code or your CSS code, it&apos;s usually pretty easy to figure out that you did something wrong, because the colors aren&apos;t the way you wanted or your text just isn&apos;t there.
-But with JavaScript, sometimes the changes you're making are so slight, you don&apos;t even realize that you have a problem.
+But with JavaScript, sometimes the changes you&apos;re making are so slight, you don&apos;t even realize that you have a problem.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 117. debugging your code (71) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->